Mr-Leaker/Bitrat-Hvnc-Rat-Remote-Control-Av-Bypass/README.md

 It is the best remote administration tool 2022 in the market which supports two modes of connection.
 It the 1st RAT ever which uses introduce this new feature in the market.
 It is the best paid rat 2022.

 ## Features
-Native Client Coded In C.
+* Native Client Coded In C.
-Fully unicode compatible.
+* Fully unicode compatible.
-Multi-mode
+* Multi-mode
-Group view
+* Group view
-Process Manager
+* Process Manager
-Remote Shell
+* Remote Shell
-Servives Manager
+* Servives Manager
-Software Manager
+* Software Manager
-Thumbnail Previews
+* Thumbnail Previews
-Windows manager
+* Windows manager
-Connection Manager
+* Connection Manager
-Remote Desktop
+* Remote Desktop
-Webcam Live Feed
+* Webcam Live Feed
-File Manager
+* File Manager
-Keylogger
+* Keylogger
-Audio Live
+* Audio Live
-Remote Browser  Hvnc
+* Remote Browser  Hvnc
-Password Recovery 20+ Browsers
+* Password Recovery 20+ Browsers
-Xmr Miner
+* Xmr Miner
-Reverse Proxy
+* Reverse Proxy
-Socks5 Proxy
+* Socks5 Proxy

+## LEGAL DISCLAIMER PLEASE READ!

+**I, the creator and all those associated with the development and production of this program are not responsible for any actions and or damages caused by this software.
+You bear the full responsibility of your actions and acknowledge that this software was created for educational purposes only.
+This software's intended purpose is NOT to be used maliciously, or on any system that you do not have own or have explicit permission to operate and use this program on.
+By using this software, you automatically agree to the above.**